BodenmillerGroup/steinbock/docs/install/docker.md

-# Installation (Docker)
+# Docker

+The *steinbock* framework can be used interactively using the *steinbock* Docker container.

-Here, the installation and configuration of the *steinbock* Docker container is described.
+In this section, the installation and configuration of the *steinbock* Docker container is described.

 ## Requirements